andrewssobral/bgslibrary/README.md

 References
 ---------------
 Some algorithms of the BGSLibrary was used successfully in the following papers:
 * (2014) Sobral, Andrews; Vacavant, Antoine.
 A comprehensive review of background subtraction algorithms evaluated with synthetic and real videos.
-Computer Vision and Image Understanding (CVIU), 2014. ([Online](http://dx.doi.org/10.1016/j.cviu.2013.12.005)) (**Top 6 in the Most Downloaded CVIU Articles**)
+Computer Vision and Image Understanding (CVIU), 2014. ([Online](http://dx.doi.org/10.1016/j.cviu.2013.12.005))
 * (2013) Sobral, Andrews; Oliveira, Luciano; Schnitman, Leizer; Souza, Felippe. (**Best Paper Award**) Highway Traffic Congestion Classification Using Holistic Properties.
 In International Conference on Signal Processing, Pattern Recognition and Applications (SPPRA'2013), Innsbruck, Austria, Feb 2013. ([Online](http://dx.doi.org/10.2316/P.2013.798-105))

 List of the algorithms available in BGSLibrary